elemantics/blueshell/README.md

 - A simpler, smarter, stricter interface
 - Prototypes accessible in EVERY JS environment including IE

 Blueshell.js is a powerful inheritance microlibrary for JavaScript.
+It's also an experiment into doing inheritance a little differently than you might have seen before.

-It's equally suited to dealing with classical inheritance and prototypal inheritance alike.
+Blueshell is uniquely suited to dealing with classical inheritance and prototypal inheritance alike.
 Prototypes created with BlueShell are even accessible in IE 8 (not tested in 7) and, of course, it passes JSLint.